coderdark/supabase/README.md

 + Docs: https://supabase.com/docs/guides/storage
 + Schema: https://supabase.com/docs/guides/storage/schema/design
 + Helper Functions: https://supabase.com/docs/guides/storage/schema/helper-functions
 + To test RLS in storage, go to the `SQL Editor` and run queries against `storage.object`.
 You can then use the `Roles` button to impersonate and test your RLS.
+NOTE: supabase does not allow you to access `storage.objects` or `storage.buckets` in your app.
+They force you to use the storage API.
 ```
 SELECT * FROM storage.objects
 ```